Saviour Machine I

 Saviour Machine I is the 1993 debut album of the American metal band Saviour Machine.
-In 2010, HM Magazine ranked it #72 on the Top 100 Christian metal albums of all-time list.
+In 2010, Heaven's Metal Magazine ranked it 72nd on the top 100 Christian metal albums of all time list.

 Recording history

 Saviour Machine I was recorded after the band signed a record deal with the Christian music label Frontline Records at The Green Room and The Mixing Lab.
 The album was produced by Terry Scott Taylor and co-produced and arranged by Eric Clayton.
 Saviour Machine I was mixed at The Mixing Lab by Gene Eugene and Bob Moon, and additional engineering was done by Drew Aldridge.
 The album was mastered by Doug Doyle at Digital Brothers, Costa Mesa, California.
 On this album the band's line-up consisted of the quartet Eric Clayton (vocals), Jeff Clayton (guitar), Dean Forsyth (bass), and Samuel West (drums).
 Bob Watson played piano, keyboard and conducted the orchestration, and backing vocals were sung by Jimmy P. Brown II (Deliverance), Love Larrimore, Riki Michelle, and Terry Taylor.